 Let's face it - it's impossible to carry on with online work if the Internet connection is unstable.
 Luckily, it's not an issue for the vast majority of our respondents.
-A smashing 93% confirm that they are alright with their Internet speed.
+As much as 84% confirm that they are alright with their Internet speed.

-On the other side, only 7% faces frustration because of too slow connection.
+On the other side, 16% faces frustration because of too slow connection.